NixOS: Confederation

 auxiliary files.

-function extracts user profiles from all the NixOS
+The nixos2hm function extracts user profiles from all the NixOS machine

 configuration to determine whether or not the machine should have graphical